 I always recommend if you are going to adopt a new eating style that eliminates whole food groups or requires supplements, please consult your health care provider.
 Eliminating whole food groups can create nutritional imbalances that can have serious effects on health and certain supplements may interact with medication you are taking.
-That being said, eating styles should be assessed individually because everyone has different schedules, health conditions, lifestyles etc. How should you approach a new eating plan or diet?
-These are important questions to ask yourself:
+That being said, eating styles should be assessed individually because everyone has different schedules, health conditions, lifestyles etc.

 - Is it sustainable long term?
 This should be the first thing you ask yourself when making an eating change for weight loss.
 If the answer is “no,” then really examine what the benefits are.
 If the goal is to reteach portion control, that might be a good thing, but if it is to lose 20 pounds in 2 weeks, it’s likely not a good idea.
 Don’t forget cost; how expensive will this be?

 - Is online or in-person support available to help me?
 Many programs have coaches or staff available to provide support and encouragement to keep you on the path to success.
 Many times when a past “dieter” graduates from the program, they can become a coach or mentor.
 They may or may not have a medical or nutrition background and could be getting monetary kickbacks from you being in the program.
 Utilize the support and check-ins, but go to your healthcare team first when making medical decisions.

 - What is the diet plan claiming to do?
 Buyer beware when it comes to persuading words, celebrity promotions and too good to be true outcomes.
 That could be evidence of a good marketing team, not a truly healthful meal plan.
 Trust your gut and do your research.